 Introduction to GROUP BY in Oracle

-The GROUP BY Oracle clause is used to decide the rows in a table into groups.
+The GROUP BY Oracle clause divides the table’s rows into groups.
 It is used in the SELECT statement for grouping the rows by values of column or expression.
-The GROUP BY clause groups the results by one or more columns value.
+The GROUP BY clause groups the results by one or more columns’ values.

 Points of Concentration

-- If the group function is included in a SELECT statement then individual result column(s) cannot be used without GROUP BY clause.
+• If the group function is included in a SELECT statement, then individual result column(s) cannot be used without the GROUP BY clause.

-- The extra non-group functional columns should be declared in the GROUP BY clause.
+• To ensure correct syntax, you must declare any additional non-group functional columns in the GROUP BY clause.

-- Column ALIAS cannot be used in the GROUP BY clause.
+• You cannot use Column ALIAS in the GROUP BY clause.

-- By default, rows are sorted by ascending order of the column(s) included in the GROUP BY list.
+• By default, rows sort in ascending order of the column(s) in the GROUP BY list.

 Syntax